leftwm/leftwm/README.md

 ```

 ### Tags / Desktops
-The default tags are 1-9. they can be renamed in the config file be setting the
+The default tags are 1-9.
+They can be renamed in the config file by setting the
 list of tags.

 Here is an example config changing the list of available tags.
-NOTE: switching
-between in the key bindings doesn't change based on the name.
+NOTE: tag navigation (Mod + #) doesn't change based on the name of the tag
 ```
 tags = ["Web", "Code", "Shell", "Music", "Connect"]
 ```